wsuratt/StockOptions/README.md

 # StockOptions
-## Predicting when it is profitable to buy straddle options for stocks in the S&P 500 index using deep learning
+## Predicting when it is profitable to do a "straddle" on stocks in the S&P 500 index using deep learning
 ### Instructions for running:
 To run this project:
 1. Install required packages: pip3 install -r requirements.txt